 U-M Government Relations Staff also work in Lansing and Ann Arbor.
 For more information, visit the website for the Office of Government Relations.

 Federal Relations for Research pages:

-Contact information and biography for Kristina Ko, Senior Director of Federal Relations for Research
+Contact information and biography for Kristina Ko, Assistant Vice President for Research - Federal Relations for Research

 Information and resources regarding the University of Michigan's research enterprise for Congressional, administration and agency staffers

 Information and resources for U-M Faculty and Staff who are engaging in Washington, D.C.

 Information and resources for U-M Faculty and Students who are interested in fellowship opportunities in Washington, D.C.